 Some selected publications are below.
-For a more complete list, see my Google Scholar profile
+For a more complete list, see my Google Scholar profile.
+For less-polished but more recent thoughts, see the blog posts here.

 Current writing-support systems encourage writers to appropriate the language model’s output as their own words.
 Does it have to be that way?
 We explore of two new types of interactions with generative language models: enabling structural manipulation of already-drafted sentences, and offering questions rather than snippets to writers.
 We present early experiments on feasibility and suitability of these interactions.